|Part 1 — Backup to a cloud provider with Veeam Agent for Microsoft Windows

 Finally, we reach the schedule configuration.
 Here we can see I have configured my workstation to backup daily at 12:30 AM.
 Since I rarely turn my workstation off, even while traveling, this will be sufficient for my needs.
 However, we can also configure the backups to kick off following a Lock, or Log Off.
 With our backup configured, we can kick off the initial full backup to the cloud.
 It is recommended this be performed over an un-metered, fast connection, as once it’s complete we’ll only need to send incremental to the cloud, unless active fulls have been configured to run (not recommended for cloud backup jobs).

-Next comes restore from our configured and created cloud backups, and this will be the topic of my next blog — keep your eyes on the Veeam blog and don’t miss it!
+Next comes restore from our configured and created cloud backups, don’t miss it!